College for Women | School of Humanities, Arts, and Sciences

 Prepare to Understand and Solve Real-Life Issues

-Sociology is a flexible major that allows you to explore a wide range of subjects, develop new ways of thinking, and become a leader with coherent understanding of social justice.
+A major in sociology at St. Kate's is a flexible degree program that allows you to explore a wide range of subjects, develop new ways of thinking, and become a leader with coherent understanding of social justice.

 Through classroom interaction and collaborative research, you will:

 study systems of power and privilege as well as disparities in existing institutional arrangements

 critically analyze the role of race, class, gender, and other differences that shape social meaning and structural patterns

 develop strategies for impacting social change through personal action, social movements, community organizations, the law, and public policy.

 The faculty at St. Catherine University are committed to solving real-life problems that we face daily as individuals and as a society.
 Their expertise includes contemporary issues such as immigration, globalization, social control through mass incarceration and medicalization, the politics of performance, and race, class, and gender.